 The site architecture development can be an iterative process on a more complicated website.
 But keep in mind that this effort pays off with a higher quality solution.
 User testing can help you see things that you hadn’t considered.

+Website design and website development are not the same thing but they go hand in hand.
 A well-coded website is important for maintainability, functionality, usability, and find-ability.
 Don’t skimp on this step.
 Regardless of the kind of website you decide to buy or build, make sure you are getting good, semantically correct code.
 We use tools that help determine the quality of the site and we have done this enough to know what we are checking.
 So if you opted to build your website elsewhere but have doubts about the quality then schedule a review.

 When the website is finished and signed off, it gets moved from a development server to your production hosting.
 This doesn’t mean the work is done.
 This is just the foundation.
 Now it is time to get the site verified by the search engines, get some analytics in there so you can measure your marketing efforts, get listed in all the appropriate directories, and get your online presence noticed.
 This is just a brief summary of the process.
 Some of our recommendations come from years of experience and other recommendations come from the discovery process for your particular industry.